browserengineering/book/book/scheduling-and-threading.md

     t.start()
 ```

 Now we're ready to implement `setTimeout`.
-In the JavaScript runtime, add make
+In the JavaScript runtime, add
-a new intere handle for each call to `setTimeout`, and store the mapping
+a new internal handle for each call to `setTimeout`, and store the mapping
 between handles and callback functions in a global object called
 `SET_TIMEOUT_REQUESTS`.
 When the timeout occurs, Python will call
 `__runSetTimeout` and be passed the handle.